OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Experiment

 \subsubsection{Instruction-Following Evaluation}

 We further evaluate the effectiveness of using {\name} as a reward model for policy optimization on instruction-following tasks, including IFEval, InfoBench, and IFBench.
-The results are shown in Table~\ref{tab:ifeval} and Fig.~\ref{fig:ifbench}.

-\paragraph{Improved Performance on IFEval and InfoBench.} When serving as the reward model in Direct Preference Optimization (DPO), {\name} enables the trained policy model to achieve the best overall performance among all open-source counterparts.
-On IFEval, the {\name}-trained policy achieves an average score of \textbf{79.9}, surpassing policies trained with Skywork (76.0) and ArmoRM (76.0).
-On InfoBench, the {\name}-based policy reaches 82.9, outperforming other DPO-trained policies and approaching the performance of much larger commercial systems.
-These results highlight that rubrics provide more reliable optimization signals for constrained instruction-following.
+The results are shown in Table~\ref{tab:ifeval} and Figure~\ref{fig:ifbench}. \\ \textbf{Improved Performance on IFEval and InfoBench.} Using {\name} yields the best overall performance among open-source reward-model baselines: the resulting policy model reaches \textbf{79.5} on IFEval (vs.\ 76.0 with Skywork/ArmoRM) and \textbf{83.0} on InfoBench, approaching much larger commercial systems.
+These results indicate that \emph{rubric-based rewards provide more reliable optimization signals} for constrained instruction following.

-\paragraph{Clear Gains on Complex Instruction Following Benchmark (IFBench).} Figure~\ref{fig:ifbench} shows that the policy model optimized with {\name} attains a new state-of-the-art score of \textbf{33.7} on IFBench, substantially higher than RLCF (28.2) and RLMT-based methods (22.4--22.8).
+\textbf{Clear Gains on Complex Instruction Following (IFBench).} Figure~\ref{fig:ifbench} shows that the policy model optimized with {\name} achieves \textbf{30.3} on IFBench, substantially higher than RLCF (28.2) and RLMT-based methods (22.4--22.8).
 Compared with both supervised fine-tuning variants and reinforcement learning baselines, {\name} provides stronger inductive biases, enabling policies to better capture fine-grained instruction adherence.

-Overall, these results confirm that using {\name} as a reward model significantly enhances the instruction-following ability of trained policies.
-Unlike prior scalar or generative reward models that often fail to enforce strict formats or nuanced constraints, rubrics supply explicit and interpretable guidance, leading to consistent improvements across multiple benchmarks.
-This demonstrates that {\name}-based training not only improves absolute performance but also establishes a robust foundation for building policy models aligned with human instructions.
+Overall, these results demonstrate that {\name}, when used as a reward model, provides a substantially stronger training signal that improves the instruction-following capability of learned policies.